JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 charts from
 [Artifact Hub](https://artifacthub.io/) e.g., Redis and it created those disks for you?

-Is it an option to delete the data and start from scratch e.g., cache data?
+Is it an option to delete that data and start from scratch e.g., cache data?
 Or deploy a new solution side-by-side and migrate other apps to use it?

 Do you have a backup strategy for your data?
 No matter how you approach migration, you should have a backup strategy.